Healthy Bran Muffins and Whole Wheat Banana Muffins Recipes

 Coconut cream popsicles are a great idea for summer cookouts and relaxing on the porch.
 For this no bake dessert recipes combine half a can of evaporated milk, half a can of coconut milk, a quarter cup of sugar, a teaspoon of vanilla and a half cup of shredded coconut.
 Pour into popsicle molds and freeze.
 You can also freeze bananas to make a cool treat.
 Coat a peeled banana in melted chocolate, wrap in aluminum foil and freeze overnight for a no-hassle frozen summer dessert.

 In this no bake dessert recipes for a quick tiramisu, mix a cup of Cool Whip with a cup of mascarpone cheese until fluffy then set aside.
-Brew two cups of strong coffee and then combine with a quarter cup of sugar.
+Brew two cups of strong coffee with coffee equipment and then combine with a quarter cup of sugar.
 With this mixture, soak a package of ladyfingers and drain.
 In a glass dish, layer the bottom with the soaked ladyfingers then the cheese mixture.
 Add another layer of ladyfingers and cover with the remaining cheese mixture.
 Chill in the refrigerator overnight for an easy, no-bake tiramisu.

 You can also make cheesecake without having to turn on your oven with these simple no bake dessert recipes.
 Combine twenty-five crushed graham crackers with a stick of melted butter and two tablespoons of sugar.
 Press the mixture into a pie pan and set aside.
 Mix a packet of lemon Jell-O with a cup of boiling water.
 Then cream together a cup of sugar with two packages of softened cream cheese.
 Combine the Jell-O mixture with the cream cheese mixture and a can of evaporated milk.
 Blend the mixture until smooth and pour in the pie pan with the crust.
 You can serve plain or with chocolate syrup or fruit preserves.